 How many of you have heard about the region of Emilia Romagna in Italy or know where it is?
 I bet not many.
-This area is often overlooked, although there are many reasons to travel to Emilia Romagna.
+This area is often overlooked, although many reasons exist for visiting Emilia Romagna.

 Ferrara Castle